yunlong10/yunlong10.github.io/_pages/about.md

 My research focuses on _Multimodal Learning_, especially _Video Understanding & Generation_.
 I also have a keen interest in _AI-Agents_ and _Computational Arts_.

-<span style="color:deeppink;">I am actively looking for any collaboration.
-Please feel free to contact me if you are interested!</span>
+<a href="cv">I am actively looking for any collaboration.
+Please feel free to contact me if you are interested!</a>